luccas-specht/dragons-challence/README.md

 ## Why?

-This project is part of my personal portfolio, so, I'll be happy if you could provide me any feedback about the project, code, structure or anything that you can report that could make me a better developer!
+This project was make to improve my skills with NextJs, TypeScript and SCSS.
+I'll be happy if you could provide me any feedback about the project, code, structure or anything that you can report that could make me a better developer!

 Email-me: luccasspecht70@gmail.com

 Connect with me at [LinkedIn](https://www.linkedin.com/in/luccas-specht/).

-Also, you can use this Project as you wish, be for study, be for make improvements or whatever.
+Also, you can use this project as you wish be for study, be for make improvements or whatever.

 It's free!